ghufran1942/Mujoco_manipulator/README.md

 # Mujoco Manipulator

 This repository provides a minimal example of training a robotic manipulator in the [Robosuite](https://robosuite.ai/) simulator.
-The agent uses a TD3 style algorithm implemented in PyTorch.
+The agent uses a TD3 algorithm implemented in PyTorch.

 ## Installation